Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 WMI method GetBatteryDesignCapacity()
 -------------------------------------

-Returns the design capacity of the battery in mAh as an u16.
+Returns the woke design capacity of the woke battery in mAh as an u16.

 WMI method BatteryFullCharge()
 ------------------------------

-Returns the full charge capacity of the battery in mAh as an u16.
+Returns the woke full charge capacity of the woke battery in mAh as an u16.

 WMI method BatteryManufactureName()
 -----------------------------------

-Returns the manufacture name of the battery as an ASCII string.
+Returns the woke manufacture name of the woke battery as an ASCII string.

 WMI method BatteryManufactureDate()
 -----------------------------------

-Returns the manufacture date of the battery as an u16.
+Returns the woke manufacture date of the woke battery as an u16.
-The date is encoded in the following manner:
+The date is encoded in the woke following manner:

-- bits 0 to 4 contain the manufacture day.
+- bits 0 to 4 contain the woke manufacture day.
-- bits 5 to 8 contain the manufacture month.
+- bits 5 to 8 contain the woke manufacture month.
-- bits 9 to 15 contain the manufacture year biased by 1980.
+- bits 9 to 15 contain the woke manufacture year biased by 1980.

 WMI method BatterySerialNumber()
 --------------------------------

-Returns the serial number of the battery as an u16.
+Returns the woke serial number of the woke battery as an u16.

 WMI method BatteryChemistryValue()
 ----------------------------------

-Returns the chemistry of the battery as an ASCII string.
+Returns the woke chemistry of the woke battery as an ASCII string.
 Known values are:

 - "Li-I" for Li-Ion